davidB/handlebars_misc_helpers/README.md

 see [Handlebars templating language](https://handlebarsjs.com/)

-To not "import" useless dependencies, use crate's features:
+To not "import" useless dependencies, use the crate's features:

 ```toml
 default = ["string", "http_attohttpc", "json", "jsonnet", "regex", "uuid"]